 Chateau Lassegue Vineyards, Terroir, Grapes, Winemaking

-The large, 24 hectare, Right Bank vineyard of Chateau Lassegue is planted to 60% Merlot, 25% Cabernet Franc and 15% Cabernet Sauvignon.
-The terroir is chalk, clay and limestone soils.
+The large, 24-hectare, Right Bank vineyard of Chateau Lassegue is planted to 60% Merlot, 25% Cabernet Franc and 15% Cabernet Sauvignon.
+The terroir is deep clay, chalk, and limestone soils.
 The vines are old, with an average age of more than 40 years.

 Chateau Lassegue is vinified in stainless steel tanks.
 The wines are aged in an average of 50% to 70% new, French oak barrels for 15 months, prior to bottling.
 The oak barrels used at Chateau Lassegue are unique because the cooperage is owned by the Jackson family.

-In 1997, Jess Jackson formed a partnership with the Boswell family at first simply to produce the oak staves needed to make barrels.
+In 1997, Jess Jackson formed a partnership with the Boswell family.
+In the beginning, this was to simply produce the oak staves needed to make barrels.

-Slowly, they expanded and eventually they began producing their own oak barrels in America and in France.
+Slowly, over the years they expanded their relationship, and eventually, they began producing their own oak barrels in America and in France.
 In Bordeaux, they own Tonnellerie Quintessence.
-Tonnellerie Quintessence is is a forest specific, designated barrel producer.
-Each barrel is labeled with the GPS coordinates letting the wine maker known where the tree used for that specific barrel was pulled from in the forest.
+Tonnellerie Quintessence is a forest-specific, designated barrel producer.
+Each barrel is labeled with GPS coordinates letting the winemaker known where the tree used for that specific barrel was pulled from in the forest.

 When to Drink Chateau Lassegue, Anticipated Maturity, Decanting Time

 Chateau Lassegue needs some time before it can be enjoyed.
 Young vintages can be decanted for an average of 1 hour or more.
 This allows the wine to soften and open its perfume.